Re-lish/stable-cascade-discord-bot/README.md

 # **Stable diffusion discord bot**
-This discord bot allows users to generate images simply with a command.
+Users can generate images simply with a command.

 #### Requirements: